smartrent/tortoise311/docs/connecting_to_a_mqtt_broker.md

 options.

-Information on creating a custom transport can be found in the `Tortoise.Transport` module, but for most cases the TCP and SSL modules should suffice.
+Information on creating a custom transport can be found in the `Tortoise311.Transport` module, but for most cases the TCP and SSL modules should suffice.

 ## Connection Handler

 A handful of events are possible during a client life cycle.
-Tortoise aims to expose the interesting events as callback functions, defined in the `Tortoise.Handler` behaviour, making it possible to implement custom behavior for the client.
+Tortoise311 aims to expose the interesting events as callback functions, defined in the `Tortoise311.Handler` behaviour, making it possible to implement custom behavior for the client.
 The exposed events are:

   - The client is initialized, or terminated allowing for